nop33/si/docs/get-involved-page.md

 The title and texts for the newsletter and social media subsections.

-## donateSection

-Title, markdown intro text, button and markdown subsections of the donate section.

 ## textSections

 A list of simple text sections with title and markdown content.